autarch/blog.urth.org/content/posts/2010-02-23-testing-a-database-intensive-application.md

 If you destroy the row in the process is isn't a huge deal, because the next time through they won't match any more, and you'll select another one (or ten, or a hundred).

 **publius-ovidius, on 2010-02-23 11:57, said:**
 That's why I take a different approach.
 I'm using PostgreSQL for a personal project and <tt>Test::Class::Most</tt> to drive the test suite.
-I have a testing package <a href="http://blogs.perl.org/users/ovid/2010/02/sanity-checking-my-postgresql-tests.html" rel="nofollow">that handles my test database for me</a>.
+I have a testing package [that handles my test database for me](http://blogs.perl.org/users/ovid/2010/02/sanity-checking-my-postgresql-tests.html).
 I never have to think about it.
 I call the constructor and I'm guaranteed to have a clean database every time because it truncates every changed table.
 I've also tried "mocking up database interaction" and it's been far too painful for me.

 In fact, with <tt>Test::Class::Most</tt>, my base test class looks (sort of) like: